 This may lead to one of two common patterns.

 i.
-The fear of rejection accompanied by uncontained emotions may become a self-fulfilling prophecy, driving away the partner who sees them as too anxious or insecure, thus ‘proving’ to the ambivalently attached that they are unlovable, leaving them inconsolable, in the same place as the rejected child, desperate for affirming love.
+The fear of rejection accompanied by uncontained emotions may become a self-fulfilling prophecy, creating what we expect.
+This fear drives away the partner who sees them as too anxious or insecure, thus ‘proving’ to the ambivalently attached that they are unlovable.
+They are left inconsolable, in the same place as the rejected child, desperate for affirming love.

 ii.
 Since the ambivalently attached person’s internal working model is one of rejection, they are far more likely to stay in an unhealthy relationship, fearing no one else could ever love them.
 This may mean hanging on to relationships even when they are emotionally or physically abusive, with excuses and defences made by the ambivalently attached for their partner’s abusive behaviour.